borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 [`#'notice-resources`](#gamekit-notice-resources).
 This is useful, when you don't want to wait until all assets are loaded and start rendering some loading or start screen right away and continue with game after all resources are ready.
-If you have a lot of resources and would like to get rid of unneded ones to free some memory, you can use [`#'dispose-resources`](#gamekit-dispose-resources).
+If you have a lot of resources and would like to get rid of unneeded ones to free some memory, you can use [`#'dispose-resources`](#gamekit-dispose-resources).

 Sometimes you would want to ship a game with custom resources not supported by